Samekah/DoD/README.md

 ----------------------------
 ### FEATURES IN DEVELOPMENT:
 ----------------------------
+* The ability to load on maps
 * Adding a Bot that will look for, follow and attack the player
 * Multiplayer connectivity - allowing more than one player to play together
 * UI interface
+* Ability to create maps using UI